googlegenomics/pipelines-api-examples/cwl_runner/README.md

 ## This example demonstrates running a multi-stage workflow on Google Cloud Platform

-* The workflow is launched with a bash script that calls the [Google Cloud SDK](https://cloud.google.com/sdk)
+* The workflow is launched with a bash script, [cwl_runner.sh](cwl_runner.sh), that calls the gcloud command-line tool that is included in the [Google Cloud SDK](https://cloud.google.com/sdk)
 * The workflow is defined using the [Common Workflow Language (CWL)](http://www.commonwl.org)
-* The workflow stages are orchestrated using [cwltool](https://github.com/common-workflow-language/cwltool/tree/master/cwltool)
+* The workflow stages are orchestrated using [cwltool](https://github.com/common-workflow-language/cwltool/tree/master/cwltool) or [rabix](https://github.com/rabix/bunny).

-Here's what the bash script does to run a CWL workflow:
+To run a CWL workflow, `cwl_runner.sh` will:
 1. Create a disk
 1. Create a Compute Engine VM with that disk
 1. Run a startup script on the VM

-The startup script running on the VM will:
+The startup script, [cwl_startup.sh](cwl_startup.sh), will run on the VM and:
 1. Mount and format the disk
 1. Download input files from Google Cloud Storage
 1. Install Docker